Nammi 06: Overview

 The first images of the Nammi 06 were revealed on 21 February 2025 before its launch presentation on 8 April.
 It had its first public appearance at Auto Shanghai 2025 where pre-orders opened on April 28, with deliveries beginning on 27 May 2025.
 It is intended to compete with the BYD Yuan Up, and Dongfeng says that it will enter global markets.

 The Nammi 06 shares its architecture with the smaller Nammi 01, which it also shares its exterior design language with.
 It has 17-inch wheels, a split-opening tailgate, and a 500 L rear cargo area.

 The interior features an 8.8-inch digital gauge cluster integrated into the dashboard, with a standing 12.8-inch central infotainment touchscreen.
 It has a two-spoke steering wheel with a column shifter, and the center console features a 50W active-cooled wireless charging pad with a storage compartment below.
 It is equipped with a 6-speaker sound system, and higher trims have heated, ventilated, and massaging seats and a panoramic sunroof.

 Specifications

 All variants of the Nammi 06 come with a single 181 hp front motor, and is available with two Sunwoda-supplied LFP battery options: the standard 44.94 kWh pack with a CLTC range rating of 401 km, and the bigger 51.87 kWh pack with 471 km of range.
 It is capable of DC fast charging from 30–80% in 18 minutes, and has a top speed of 150 km/h.

+Markets

+Malaysia

+The Dongfeng Vigo was launched in Malaysia on 5 February 2026, in the sole variant powered by the 51.87 kWh battery pack.

+Philippines

+The Dongfeng Vigo was launched in the Philippines on 26 May 2026, in the sole variant powered by the 51.87 kWh battery pack.

+Singapore

+The Dongfeng Vigo was launched in Singapore on 20 January 2026, in the sole Essential trim powered by the 51.87 kWh battery pack.